MV10/mv10.github.io/_posts/2019-09-18-distributed-caching-with-microsoft-orleans.md

 In Orleans, each actor is called a grain, and silos are the host servers that manage and execute grains.
 There are stateless grains as well as stateful grains.
 Grains can communicate with one another, and client applications can also communicate with grains.
 (From a programming standpoint, you're just calling methods on a proxy to the grain; Orleans does use messaging but it's completely transparent to your code.)

 Various "Storage Provider" packages are available to target different persistence models.
 As mentioned earlier, the grain lifecycle is completely managed by Orleans silos.
 "Deactivation" is when a silo decides a grain should be persisted to storage and unloaded from memory.
 This usually happens due to memory pressure.
-For this article, we are using the ADO.NET-based SQL Server library, but Orleans offers many Storage Provider implementations, including things like Azure Blob Storage which are very different from tradiational RDBMS storage.
+For this article, we are using the ADO.NET-based SQL Server library, but Orleans offers many Storage Provider implementations, including things like Azure Blob Storage which are very different from traditional RDBMS storage.

 Silos register themselves in a database, and clients find and connect to silo servers by connecting to the same database.
 A silo database can persist many different types of grains, but caching tends to be a high-traffic activity, so like most distributed caching systems with persistent state, it's probably best to use a dedicated database for the cache.

-Multiple silos running on different servers but sharing the same database form a cluster.
-Silos communicate between themselves and clusters are completely self-managing systems.
+A cluster is automatically formed when multiple silos running on different servers share the same Orleans database.
+Silos communicate between themselves, and the cluster itself is a completely self-managing systems.
 Clustering is how Orleans achieves cloud-grade scale-out capability.

 ## The Cache Grain